Table of Contents

 Raja Ram Mohan Roy Death

-To ensure that Lord Bentick’s Sati Act would not be overturned, Raja Ram Mohan Roy traveled to England in 1830.
+To ensure that Lord Bentick’s Sati Act would not be overturned, Raja Ram Mohan Roy travelled to England in 1830.
 He petitioned the Imperial Government to raise the royalty paid to the Mughal Emperor.
 Raja Ram Mohan Roy passed away from meningitis on September 27, 1833, in Stapleton, Bristol, while he was visiting the United Kingdom.
 He was laid to rest in Bristol’s Arnos Vale Cemetery.
-In honor of Raja Ram Mohan Roy, the British government recently named a roadway in Bristol “Raja Rammohan Way.”
+In honour of Raja Ram Mohan Roy, the British government recently named a roadway in Bristol “Raja Rammohan Way.”

-Raja Ram Mohan Roy Important Events for UPSC
+Raja Ram Mohan Roy UPSC

 |1814||To devote his life to religious, social, and political changes, he quit his work and relocated to Calcutta.|